 Adjustments and voids can be submitted by paper or electronically using the Web Portal, WINSASAP or third-party software.
 Refer to the Web Portal Quick Reference Guide or the WINSASAP Guide for submitting adjustment and voids online or electronically.

-To indicate an adjustment or voided claim, the following information must be recorded in the top right-hand corner of the claim form:
+To indicate an adjustment or voided claim, the following information must be recorded in field locator 80.

 Code Definition

-А Adjustment
+A Adjustment

--or-

-V Void
+-orV Void

 -and-

-TCN 17-digit Transaction Control Number
+TCN 17-digit Transaction Control Number and 3-digit reason code from the list below